SkymixIII/Blackjack/README.md

-This script is a simplified game of blackjack
+This script is a simplified game of blackjack \n
 To run the script open 'src/main.py' and run main.py